gamithasam/LittleGroot/README.md

 - Upon successful login, the application creates a User object and stores important details about the current user in its attributes.
 This helps reduce the number of database connections.
 - Based on the logged-in user's role, the application determines the class of the object to be created.
 If the user is a Manager, the object is created from the Manager subclass; otherwise, it is created in the User class.
 This use of inheritance enables the implementation of user type restrictions.
 - Logging out can be done via the Settings panel.

+## Database Setup
+1. Open MySQL Workbench and connect to your local MySQL server.
+2. In the Navigator panel on the left, click on “Data Import/Restore” under the “Management” section.
+3. Choose the option “Import from Self-Contained File” and select [this](https://github.com/gamithasam/LittleGroot/blob/master/Database/DatabaseDump.sql) .sql file.
+4. Click on “Start Import” to start the import process.
+This will recreate the database on your local MySQL server.
+Remember to replace the database connection details in the Java project with your local MySQL server details.

 ## Development Methodology